-PYB have proactively engaged with several national system partners, through the Active Partnership teams to deliver dedicated outdoor courses, whilst also providing instructors to travel to local communities to support delivering outdoor activities and training courses in local communities.
-At PYB an new partnership with the Muslim Sports Foundation has been established to support the Muslim community to attend introductory outdoor activities programme.
+PYB have proactively engaged with several national system partners, through the Active Partnership teams to deliver dedicated outdoor courses, whilst travel to providing instructors to also communities to support delivering outdoor activities and training courses in local communities.
+At PYB an new partnership with the Muslim Sports Foundation established to been support the has community to attend introductory outdoor activities programme.
 In addition, MSF will be hosting their annual conference at the centre and several weekend activity events.